YuzheGu/Speech-Transcriber-with-RevAI/README.md

 <img src="./asset/error_gui.png" alt="error gui example" width="75%"/>
 </p>

-Once all audiofiles are transcribed, you will see the message "All transcription is finished", and your transcription file will appear in your output folder.
+Once all audio files are transcribed, you will see the message "All transcription is finished", and your transcription file will appear in your output folder.

 Example output: